dorahacksglobal/Hackathon-Playbook/usjoin.md

 <br>

 ### **➔Join as a Staff**
-This is one of the most important roles for us at this stage and you will have the opportunity to shape the vision and mechanism of our DAO at a very early stage.
+This is one of the most important roles for us and you will have the opportunity to shape the vision and mechanism of our DAO at a very early stage.

 You will have the opportunity to:
-- Assist our grant process through hackathon proposal reviewing, hackathon result reviewing, DAO product Q&A, etc.
+- Assist our grant process through hackathon proposal review, hackathon result review, DAO product design, etc.
 - Organize activities like project demo shows and tech meetups, talks, workshops on edge-cutting and exciting tech topics.
 - Manage and shape our community (on Discord).
 - Participate in the formulation of our community rules and our DAO mechanism design.
-- Maintaining a discussion board for a specific hacking area.
+- Maintain a discussion channel for a specific hacking area.

 Please send an application email starting with the title **[DAO staff application - name - city - focus area]** to momo@dorahack.com with your resume if you are interested.
 Former experiences with Web3, cryptography and quantum Computing is preferred.

 <br>

-### **➔Join as a Funder**
-We do not accept public monetary donations at the time.
-Please stay tuned!!!

 [Website]: https://dorahacksglobal.github.io/Hackathon-Playbook/dao/